AntonisBalaskas/Weather-Application/README.md

 # OpenWeatherMap Application #

 **Overview:**\
 This web application was created for the postgraduate Java lesson.
-It pulls data from the **OpenWeatherMap API** and you can be informed about the weather conditions from any city you choose.
+It pulls data from the **OpenWeatherMap API** and you can be informed with real time weather conditions from any city you choose.

 **Tools used**: